samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ### Level 3: Druid Subclass

 You gain a Druid subclass of your choice.
-The [Circle of the Land](#CircleoftheLand), [Circle of the Moon](#CircleoftheMoon), [Circle of the Sea](#CircleoftheSea), and [Circle of the Stars](#CircleoftheStars) subclasses are detailed after this class’s description.
+The [Circle of the Land](#CircleoftheLand), [Circle of the Moon](#CircleoftheMoon), [Circle of the Sea](#CircleoftheSea), and [Circle of the Stars](#CircleoftheStars) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Druid levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Druid level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Druid level or lower.

 ### Level 4: Ability Score Improvement